fontanfellipe/android-challenge-001-basic-layout/README.md

 # Jungle Devs - Android Challenge #001 (Basic Layout)

-This challenge has the purpose to introduce the usage of the tools we use at jungle everyday while working in Android projects.
+This challenge has the purpose to introduce the usage of the tools we use at Jungle everyday while working in Android projects.
 As well as providing the opportunity to consolidate knowledge about layout.
 The app you will implement can be previewed in the images below, and the real assets will be available in the Zeplin project on this [link](https://zpl.io/2pB6wYy)